Deployment (container)

 JMC configuration file may be found in mapped conf folder under conf/jmc/config-eldoc.json path.

-IMPORTANT: After switching database from internal to external make sure to remove oplog.timestamp file (can be found in the mounted conf folder under conf/jmc/oplog.timestamp path) and Solr core data files (can be found in mounted data folder under data/solrData/data/prd1 path) to ensure JMC properly updates full-text search.
+IMPORTANT: After switching database from internal to external make sure to remove oplog.timestamp file (can be found in the mounted conf folder under conf/jmc/oplog.timestamp path) and Solr core data files (can be found in the mounted data folder under data/solrData/data/prd1 path) to ensure JMC properly updates full-text index.
 After this, JMC should perform initial dump.
 Initial dump progress and JMC status can be monitored in the mounted logs folder.

 When using external MongoDB server it is highly recommended to disable embedded MongoDB by setting DISABLE_EMBEDDED_MONGODB container environment variable to true.
-This can be done by deleting existing elDoc container, if present, and starting new container with additional -e DISABLE_EMBEDDED_MONGODB=true parameter.
+This can be done by deleting existing elDoc container, if present, and starting new container with additional Environment=DISABLE_EMBEDDED_MONGODB=true or -e DISABLE_EMBEDDED_MONGODB=true parameter.

 Securing elDoc system